Cherokeeli/Robot-prototype/README.md

 ---

 TODO:
-- Fixed the moving distance bug.
+- New structure of prototype.